nufi-official/fcl-web3auth-plugin/README.md

 Experimental feature, not production ready, waiting for the official standard for hybrid custody to be finalized

-- submits two transaction, first a child account (web3Auth account) publishes its auth account capability to parent address, then parent (a regular wallet like NuFi, Lilico) submits a transaction claiming the capability
+- submits two transaction, first a child account (Web3Auth account) publishes its auth account capability to the parent address, then the parent (a regular wallet like NuFi, Lilico) submits a transaction claiming the capability

 ## Key derivation

-Keys are derived according to [FLIP-200](https://github.com/onflow/flow/pull/200)
+The keys are derived according to [FLIP-200](https://github.com/onflow/flow/pull/200)

 - get `seed` from web3auth
 - derive bip32 keypair using `m/44'/539'/0'/0/0` path